 1981–84 Annual footpath clearance and tree-planting schemes.

-1984 Pride of Place Competition: second prize awarded to the society by the Civic Trust, David Knightly Charitable Trust, for the society’s proposals for the restoration and re-siting of the canopy from the old railway station — originally the idea of Martin Godfrey (committee member 1975–79).
+1984 Pride of Place Competition: second prize awarded to the society by the Civic Trust, David Knightly Charitable Trust, for the society’s proposals for the restoration and re-siting of the canopy from the old railway station to St John’s carpark.
+The project was originally the idea of Martin Godfrey (committee member 1975–79).

 1985 For the first national Environment Week, the society mounted an exhibition of its work in an empty local shop.